 - The fletching (the feathers/flights on the end of the arrow)

 - The inserts (these go in the front end of some shafts to screw/glue the tips into)

 - The tips (or points) (the pointy bits on the end that allow the arrow to stick into the target)

 Do not start with carbon arrows if you are a beginner.
 While often beneficial for long-range outdoor shooting, they are expensive and shatter easily upon impact. and cannot be repaired like aluminum arrows can.

 Finger tabs are leather, rubber, or plastic protectors for the fingers of your draw hand.
 They not only protect your fingers from contact with the bow string, but also provide a consistent low-friction surface for the best string release.
 Finger tabs generally come in standard sizes that can be trimmed or adjusted to fit your hand.

-Compound bows do not normally use finger tabs, but they can be used; instead they use a piece of equipment called a release, which mechanically releases the string.
-These can be very complicated and expensive and should only be purchased after seeking advice.
+Compound bows do not use finger tabs; instead they use a piece of equipment called a release.

 Arm guards are leather or plastic protectors for your bow arm to prevent injury from your bowstring hitting the inside of your arm.
 They come in various sizes and are adjustable.

 Finger slings are leather or cord slings that you wear on your bow hand to avoid inadvertently dropping your bow.

 A quiver is a small open-ended case worn on the hip or the back that will hold your arrows at the ready.
 It may also provide space for the storage of miscellaneous small tools and equipment.